Tuesday, June 2, 2026

 Three criteria carry almost all the weight in practical chess training.

 Spaced repetition algorithm.
-Without spaced repetition, you forget 60 to 80% of a new opening line within a week.
+Without spaced repetition, most players can retain only a fraction of a new opening line within a week, the classic Ebbinghaus forgetting curve applies to chess positions the same way it does to vocabulary.
 SM2, the 1987 algorithm developed by Piotr Woźniak for SuperMemo, works but over-schedules reviews.
 FSRS, a modern algorithm from the Open Spaced Repetition project trained on real Anki review data, reduces review load by 20 to 30% for the same retention according to Expertium's public algorithm benchmark.
 That saves hours per month for a daily trainer.

 Closing the feedback loop.
 A trainer that drills you on positions you already know is training you on the wrong things.
 A good tool imports the games you actually played, finds the exact move where your preparation failed, and adds that position to your review queue automatically.
 Only one tool in this list does the full automatic version today.

 Total cost to cover a full repertoire.
-A $10/month subscription for full coverage is often cheaper than buying six $40 courses.
+A monthly subscription for full coverage is often more cost-effective than purchasing multiple individual courses.
 Read the pricing carefully before committing.

 1. ChessAtlas